tropars/tropars.github.io/_pages/internship1.md

 ### Context

 In the context of global warming, reducing the carbon emissions of computer infrastructures is a top priority.
 Datacenters are responsible for a large fraction of the carbon emissions of IT.
-Hence, the energy efficiency of datacenters needs to be improved.

-Datacenters provide a large set of services to users.
-Among other things, it implements different kinds of mechanisms to ensure the reliable execution of applications and the availability of data despite crashes.
-Until today, researches working on fault tolerant systems have tried to design solutions that maximize performance.
-However, is the most efficient solution performance-wise also the most efficient solution from energy point of view?
-The goal of this internship is to try answering this question.
+To reduce the carbon footprint of datacenters, actions at multiple levels need to be taken.
+The way of managing and using the hardware should change [1].
+However, efforts made only at the hardware level will not be enough to solve the challenges we are facing: software design needs to be made carbon aware [2].
+A good example that illustrates the challenges we are facing is reliability and storage.
+To ensure the availability of data in the Cloud despite crashes, data are replicated on different storage devices.
+To make data storage more efficient, SSDs can be used instead of HDDs.
+However, when considering the total carbon footprint, including the carbon emissions required to build the devices, it is not clear anymore than using SSDs is better [3].
+To answer this question, many parameters need to be taken into account: The carbon footprint related to the construction of the devices; the energy consumption of the software running on these devices; the quantity of work per energy unit that a software solution running on a given hardware can achieve; the impact of each solution on the other software components in the system, etc.

+Considering the reliable storage of data in datacenters, the goal of this internship is to analyze the carbon footprint of different approaches and, if possible, to propose a new approach that would reduce the carbon emissions.

 ### Mission

-Please contact me for additional information
+The intern will be in charge of the following tasks:

+- Studying recent publications and collecting information about the carbon footprint of current hardware.
+- Running experimental campaigns on our large-scale private Cloud platform, to analyze the energy/performance trade-ff provided by different hardware and software solutions for the reliable storage of data.
+- Analyzing the results to propose a strategy to reduce the carbon footprint of reliable storage approaches

+For this internship, a scripting language (shell or python) will be used to automatize the experiments.

+### References

+[1] Tomlinson, Amanda, and George Porter.
+"Something Old, Something New: Extending the Life of CPUs in Datacenters."

+[2] Anderson, Thomas, et al. "Treehouse: A Case For Carbon-Aware Datacenter Software." arXiv preprint arXiv:2201.02120 (2022).

+[3] Tannu, Swamit, and Prashant J. Nair.
+"The Dirty Secret of SSDs: Embodied Carbon." arXiv preprint arXiv:2207.10793 (2022).

 ### Location